vbookshelf/Mammogram-Mass-Analyzer/README.md

 ## 9- Acronyms

-These are a few acronyms I came across during tis project.
+These are a few acronyms I came across during this project.

 SFM - screen-film mammography<br>